MICRO PIG HEALTH AND WELFARE POLICY

 Moreover, it is our endeavour to go above and beyond the recommendations for pig welfare set out in the CODE OF RECOMMENDATIONS FOR THE WELFARE OF LIVESTOCK (PIGS) (DEFRA, 2003) and the NEW PIG KEEPERS GUIDE SMALL SCALE PRODUCTION (AHDB, 2019).
 The Codes cover a number of areas of pig husbandry and welfare and highlight many legal requirements set out in the Welfare of Animals (Transport) Order 1999, Welfare of Farmed Animals (England) Regulations 2000, Transport of Animals (Cleansing and Disinfection) (England) (No2) Order 2000 and Welfare of Farmed Animals (England) (Amendments) Regulations 2003 amongst others.

 Maintaining micro pig welfare during transit is of paramount importance during movements ensuring the animals have a comfortable ride to a destination and are not stressed upon arrival or during loading and unloading.
 To achieve a high standard we have gained a City and Guilds Certificate of Competence for Drivers and Attendants Pursuant to Article 17 (2) of COUNCIL REGULATION (EC) NO 1/2005 for the transport of PIGS by gaining the NPTC Award in the Transport of Animals by Road (Pigs).

 We are an APHA Authorised Animal (Pig) Transporter (COUNCIL REGULATION (EC) NO 1/2005 (ARTICLE 10), enabling us to transport our micro pigs for journeys up to 8 hours.

 In addition, we hold Risk Assessments as part of our Health and Safety Policy, Public Liability Insurance and current DBS (former CRB) Certificates.

 On a day to day basis, maintaining our micro pig wellbeing comes naturally to us.
-Having a background in Animal Studies and Veterinary Medicine (Natasha and Maria are fully qualified Veterinary Nurses of more than 20 years combined clinical experience), ensures that our piggies’ health, happiness and wellbeing are always our top priority.
+Having a background in Animal Studies and Veterinary Medicine (Natasha is a fully qualified Veterinary Nurse with 27 years of experience of working with animals), ensures that our piggies’ health, happiness and wellbeing are always our top priority.
 More information on our animal care experiences can be found on About Us page of our website.

 OUR MICRO PIGS ARE OUR BELOVED PETS